chie7tain/loginPage4avengers/README.md

-this login page was designed as a submission to the second task given as part of the hng Internships by team avengers
+this login page was designed as a submission to the second task given as part of the hngi6 Internships by team avengers